Quick Start

 • Get your data:

-• Import your sinogram data as a 3D numpy array organized by (views, detector rows, detector columns).
+• Import your sinogram data as a 3D numpy array organized by (views, detector rows, detector channels (columns)).

 • Create a 1D numpy array called angles that contains the rotation angle in radians of each view.